1120 SW Fifth Avenue, Portland, OR 97204

-In an effort to reduce the public’s exposure to lead, between 2005 to 2011, PP&R removed, refurbished, or replaced more than 60 pieces of playground equipment which had tested positive for lead-based paint.
-Since that time, PP&R has identified that more comprehensive testing and potential removals need to take place.
-In response to heightened awareness to lead exposure and in conjunction with a system-wide Playground Condition Assessment, additional testing for lead paint in playground equipment will be completed in 2016.
+In an effort to reduce the community’s exposure to lead, between 2005 to 2011, PP&R removed, refurbished, or replaced more than 60 pieces of playground equipment which had tested positive for lead-based paint.
+Since that time, PP&R has identified that more comprehensive testing and potential removals needed to take place.

-All playground equipment installed in 1980 or before has been or will be tested for the presence of lead based paint in the coming months.
-Testing is anticipated to be complete by end of 2016.
+All playground equipment installed in 1980 or before has been or will be tested for the presence of lead based paint.

-Using the map below, you can select a specific park in the upper right hand corner and look at test results in the table below the map.
+Using the map below, you can select a specific park in the upper right-hand corner and look at test results in the table below the map.
 The actions will be updated with completed and anticipated actions.
-If a particular piece of equipment is removed due to lead paint and subsequently replaced, the website is updated to reflect the date the new equipment was installed.
-In rare circumstances, equipment which does have lead based paint, but, in the opinion of the Certified Lead Risk Assessor, does not pose an immediate health risk due to intact encapsulation or other reasons, it may remain in a monitored status to be removed no later than June 2018.
+If a particular piece of equipment is removed due to lead paint and subsequently replaced, the website has been updated to reflect the date the new equipment was installed.
+In rare circumstances, equipment which does have lead based paint, but, in the opinion of the Certified Lead Risk Assessor, does not pose an immediate health risk due to intact encapsulation or other reasons, it may remain in a monitored status until replaced in 2018.